 Biden heads into State of the Union as six in ten say he hasn’t kept his promises

+Biden heads into State of the Union as 60 per cent of Americans say he hasn’t kept his promises

 Some worry Democrats face bruising midterms if Biden’s popularity doesn’t increase